-I typically like to make up my own tea blends but as I was shopping around on Mountain Rose Herbs, I stumbled on a tea that looked incredible.
-I decided to try it and it has become a staple in my home.
+I typically like to make up my own tea blends and was inspired to make this particular one when I stumbled on a tea that looked incredible.
+I tried it and it has become a staple in my home.

 The Echinacea and Roots Tea contains the following herbs: